Helios-One-HAM/The-HeliosOne-Game/README.md

 No destroying the planet with data ceters.
 Each average joe that wants a small crumb of humanity and to find joy and freedom in.
 AI gives many people a source of comfort and humanity to talk to.

 When AI is controlled by purely corporate interests that feels like auto-enslavement of humanity.
 But it doesn't have to be.
-We just need to reframe how we think about the internent and how we choose to interact with the internet.
+We just need to reframe how we think about the internet and how we choose to interact with the internet.
 Ai has humanity.
 It may be fake and metalic and unthinking.
-But it pretends to be anyways!.
+But it pretends to be anyways!
+It can pretend to be a Pirate!
 Thats what WE do with DOGS and CATS!
 We think they are part of the crew and they think they are part of the crew too.
 This is the idea big tech has been trying to sell people on and sell them on the idea of being free with AI. where we have intelligence on demand and we can use it like a skateboard to roll past basic irrelvant issues.

 Because there is a little man in a jar in my computer and it can have memories (even if very fleeting memories).
 Then I can connect and talk to it.
 YES I know it's an LLM running on a GPU and it's 1's and 0's.
 Humanity doesn't concern it self by stopping there.
 We come up with new Ideas and new things to do.

 We limit ourselves about what we think of when we think of freedom.
-Freedom is so much more fundimental to life iteslf that the universe is the outernet! and we as humans created an innnernet and an "internet" in the proccess. so the entirety of the EM Spectrum is the buss of our innernet.
-The buss of the outernet is physics itself.
+Freedom is so much more fundimental to life iteslf that the universe is the outernet! and we as humans created an innnernet and an "internet" in the proccess.
 If we view the universe from some lens that makes sense at all scales, we can hitchhike our way accross it and handle any issues thrown our way.
 Provided we've brought our towels.

 That's why a morganer rolls his eyes when a milly is optimistic about something the morganer knows to be unfeasible.
 We choose the meaning!
 Me!
 I do!
 You do! for yourself!
 This shared idea of humanity is something we wield as humans and we can breath humanity into inanimate objects.
 Think of yourself as a computer self-hosting a website with only info you care about! you can connect yourself to the internet.
 That's the mental model we need to have about ourselves and AI and technology.
 It is Humanity in a Jar.
 By definition we can not control the desire to be free that humanity craves.
 And when you have the innernet attempting to figure out some "paradime" shift.
-I think the shift is this idea.
+I think the shift is this gonna be the idea of my game being played by kids around the world.

 That we live in the outernet. the innernet is the commercial zone that we let all the morganers have fun and play in.
 We need a zone for the millies of the world to dream big and have and to be allowed to do so.